-The block diagram for the QMC block is shown in Figure 40.
+The block diagram for the QMC block is shown in Figure 41.
 The QMC block contains three programmable parameters.
-Registers qmc_gain_a and qmc_gain_b control the I and Q path gains and are 11-bit values with a range of 0 to approximately 2.
-Note that the I and Q gain can also be controlled by setting the DAC full-scale output current (see following).
-Register qmc_phase controls the phase imbalance between I and Q and is a 10-bit value with a range of -1/2 to approximately 1/2.
+Registers qma\gain and qmb\gain control the I and Q path gains and are 11 bit values with a range of 0 to approximately 2.
+Note that the I and Q gain can also be controlled by setting the DAC full-scale output current (see below).
+Register qm\phase controls the phase imbalance between I and Q and is a 10-bit value with a range of -1/2 to approximately 1⁄2.

-LO feedthrough can be minimized by adjusting the DAC offset feature described as follows.
+LO feedthrough can be minimized by adjusting the DAC offset feature described below.

-An example of sideband optimization using the QMC block and gain adjustment is shown in Figure 41.
-The QMC phase adjustment in combination with the DAC gain adjustment can reduce the unwanted sideband signal from \sim 40 dBc to > 65 dBc.
+An example of sideband optimization using the QMC block and gain adjustment is shown in Figure 42.
+The QMC phase adjustment in combination with the DAC gain adjustment can reduce the unwanted sideband signal from ~40 dBc to > 65 dBc.

-Note that mixing in the CMIX block after the QMC correction destroys the I and Q phase compensation information from the QMC block.
+Note that mixing in the CMIX block after the QMC correction will destroy the I and Q phase compensation information from the QMC block.